Rajeev Ram

-Rajeev Ram (/rəˈʒiːv ˈrɑːm/ rə-ZHEEV-_-RAHM; born March 18, 1984) is an American professional tennis player who specializes in doubles.
+Rajeev Ram (/rəˈʒiːv ˈrɑːm/ rə-ZHEEV-_-RAHM; born March 18, 1984) is an American professional tennis player.
+He has been ranked world No. 1 in men's doubles by the Association of Tennis Professionals (ATP).
+Ram is a six-time major champion, having won the 2020 Australian Open, the 2021 US Open, the 2022 US Open, and the 2023 US Open in men's doubles with Joe Salisbury, as well as Australian Open mixed doubles titles in 2019 and 2021 alongside Barbora Krejčíková.
+Ram has also won two Olympic silver medals, in mixed doubles with Venus Williams at the 2016 Olympics, and in doubles with Austin Krajicek at the 2024 Olympics.

-Ram is a five-time major champion, having won the 2020 Australian Open, the 2021 US Open, and the 2022 US Open in men's doubles with Joe Salisbury, as well as Australian Open mixed doubles titles in 2019 and 2021 alongside Barbora Krejčíková.
-Ram also won a mixed doubles silver medal with Venus Williams at the 2016 Summer Olympics, and finished runner-up in men's doubles at the 2021 Australian Open, and in mixed doubles at the 2016 US Open.
-He reached his career-high doubles ranking of world No. 1 on 3 October 2022, and has won 23 doubles titles on the ATP Tour, including four at the Masters 1000 level.
-Ram has qualified for the ATP Finals on six occasions, winning the title in 2022, having finished as runner-up in both 2016 and 2021.
+He also finished runner-up in men's doubles at the 2021 Australian Open, and in mixed doubles at the 2016 US Open.
+He became world No. 1 for the first time in October 2022, and has won 32 doubles titles on the ATP Tour, including six at Masters 1000 level.
+Ram has qualified for the ATP Finals on six occasions, winning the title in 2022 and in 2023, having finished as runner-up in both 2016 and 2021.

 Prior to his retirement from singles in 2017, Ram reached a career-high ranking of world No. 56 in April 2016, and won two ATP singles titles, at the Hall of Fame Tennis Championships in both 2009 and 2015.
-He made his Davis Cup debut for the United States in 2021, and competed at the 2016 and 2020 Olympic Games.
+He made his Davis Cup debut for the United States in 2021, and competed at the 2016, the 2021 and the 2024 Olympic Games.

-Personal
+Early life

-Ram was born to Indian parents Raghav and Sushma Ram.
-Table tennis, cricket, and music are some of his interests.
-He is an Austin city parcheesi champion 4 years in a row 2010-2013.
+Ram was born in Denver to Raghav and Sushma Ram, both immigrants from India.
+His father was a Kannadiga from Bangalore and his mother is from Delhi.
+Ram has described his knowledge of Hindi as "decent," but admitted that he unsuccessfully tried to learn Kannada, the language of his father's family.

-Early career
+Ram attended Carmel High School in Carmel, Indiana.
+His father died of pancreatic cancer in 2019.